 Sey.
-What's your gracious pleasure?
+What is your gracious pleasure?

 Macb.
 What news more?

 Sey.
-All is confirm'd, my Lord, which was reported.
+All is confirm'd, my lord, which was reported.

 Macb.
-I'll fight, till from my bones my flesh be hack'd.
+I'll fight, till from my bones my flesh be hack'd. --

 Give me my armour.

 Sey.
 'Tis not needed yet.

 Macb.
 I'll put it on.

-Send out moe horses, skirr the country round;
+Send out more horses, skirr the country round;

-Hang those that talk of fear.
-Give me mine armour. --

-How does your patient, Doctor?
+Hang those that talk of fear. -- Give me mine armour. -- How does your patient, doctor?

 Doct.
-Not so sick, my Lord,
+Not so sick, my lord,

 As she is troubled with thick-coming fancies,

 That keep her from her rest.

 Macb.
 Cure her of that:

-Canst thou not minister to a mind diseas'd,
+Canst thou not minister to a mind diseas'd;

-Pluck from the memory a rooted sorrow,
+Pluck from the memory a rooted sorrow;

-Raze out the written troubles of the brain,
+Raze out the written troubles of the brain;

-And with some sweet oblivious antidote
+And, with some sweet oblivious antidote,

-Cleanse the stuff'd bosom of that perilous stuff
+Cleanse the stuff'd bosom of that perilous stuff,

 Which weighs upon the heart?

 Doct.
 Therein the patient Must minister to himself.

 Macb.
-Throw physic to the dogs; I'll none of it. -- Come, put mine armour on; give me my staff. -- Seyton, send out -- Doctor, the Thanes fly from me. -- Come, sir, despatch. -- If thou couldst, Doctor, cast

-The water of my land, find her disease,

-And purge it to a sound and pristine health,

-I would applaud thee to the very echo,

-That should applaud again. -- Pull 't off, I say. --

-What rhubarb, cyme or what purgative drug,

-Would scour these English hence? -- Hear'st thou of
+Throw physick to the dogs, I'll none of it. -- Come, put mine armour on; give me my staff: -- Seyton, send out. -- Doctor, the thanes fly from me: -- Come, sir, dispatch: -- If thou could'st, doctor, cast The water of my land, find her disease, And purge it to a sound and pristine health, I would applaud thee to the very echo, That should applaud again. -- Pull't off, I say. -- What rhubarb, senna, or what purgative drug, Would scour these English hence? -- Hearest thou of them?

-them?

 Doct.
-Ay, my good Lord: your royal preparation Makes us hear something.
+Ay, my good lord; your royal preparation Makes us hear something.

 Macb.
 Bring it after me. --

 I will not be afraid of death and bane,

 Till Birnam forest come to Dunsinane.
-[Exit.

 Doct.
-[Aside.]
-Were I from Dunsinane away and clear,
+Were I from Dunsinane away and clear, [Aside.
 Profit again should hardly draw me here.
 [Exeunt.

-SCENE IV. -- Country near Dunsinane.
-A wood in view.
+Country near Dunsinane: A wood in view.

-Enter, with drum and colours, Malcolm, old Siward and his Son, Macduff, Menteith, Cathness, Angus, Lenox, Rosse, and Soldiers, marching.
+Enter, with Drum and Colours, Malcolm, old Siward

+and his Son, Macduff, Menteth, Cathness,

+Angus, Lenox, Rosse, and Soldiers, marching.

 Mal.
-Cousins, I hope the days are near at hand, That chambers will be safe.
+Cousins, I hope, the days are near at hand, That chambers will be safe.